-She is an active champion of good design and an holistic, sustainable approach to building, epitomised in her studio’s acclaimed St John Bosco Arts College and Enterprise South Liverpool Academy.
-She has prepared masterplans for Coventry and Sheffield Hallam universities and the Smart Innovation Centre at Keele University.
-This will create the first innovation centre in the UK to bring together a university management school and incubation space for innovative new and developing businesses.
+Sue is an active champion of good design and an holistic, sustainable approach to building, epitomised in her studio’s acclaimed St John Bosco Arts College and Enterprise South Liverpool Academy.
+She specialises in leading university masterplans and has recently prepared masterplans for Warwick, Coventry, Sheffield Hallam, Keele and Manchester universities.
+Sue has also designed and delivered several higher education buildings including three new academic buildings - a business school, a social sciences building and a central student hub for Sheffield Hallam University and the Smart Innovation Centre at Keele University, which is the first innovation centre in the UK to bring together a university management school and incubation space for innovative new and developing businesses.
+Whilst Sue actively leads numerous education projects, she also participates in sector reviews across all studios ensuring that experience obtained from around the world informs the design of BDP’s education projects.

 “The ‘fat felt-tip pen’ - the origin of all good design!
 While advances in technology should be embraced, good design cannot exist without continual sketching and testing of ideas.“